8 web design mistakes you should avoid

 1 | no research

 If you’re reading this good job!
-The number one mistake people do is jump right into a design project and not do the needed research, especially when it comes to logo and web design.
+The number one mistake people do is jump right into a design project without the needed research, especially when it comes to logo and web design.
 These two need as much research as you can possibly dedicate.
 You need to think about, what font works best? the best hosting company?
 Etc. Before you start on a new web design project do all the research needed to find out more about the platform you’re planning on using, colors, fonts etc.

 2 | using stock art for your logo